Kancher Deyal

-Kancher Deyal (কাঁচের দেয়াল) is a 1963 Bengali-language Pakistani film.
+Kancher Deyal (কাঁচের দেয়াল) is a 1963 Bengali-language Bangladesh film.
 It was written and directed by Zahir Raihan.
 Anwar Hossain, Sumita Devi, Khan Ataur Rahman in the lead role and others supporting role were portrayed in the film.

 Plot

 A helpless young woman is raised in her maternal uncle's family.
 After the death of her mother, her father becomes a vagabond.
 The girl suddenly wins much money in the lottery.
 She then struggles against her confining role in society.